7 Holiday Prep Tasks to Do Right Now (So You Can Enjoy the Holiday Season)

 2. Design and order your holiday cards (if you’re sending them).

 We’ve used Minted for our holiday cards for the past couple of years.
 What I like about Minted is that there is a style option for everyone.
 I also love that I can store my address book in my Minted account and have the addresses added to each envelope—this saves me a ton of time.
-These are a few of the styles I’m considering for our holiday cards this year:

 3. Decide on the holiday decor you want to get this year (if any!).

 The reality is that some of the best decor (especially decor at more budget-friendly prices) tends to sell out early.
 This doesn’t mean you need to rush out to buy everything right this second.
-However, having a holiday decor list ready to go will mean that if you do see something you need at a price you’re willing to pay, you can purchase it at the moment with the assurance that it was already on your list.
+However, having a holiday decor list ready to go will mean that if you do see something you need at a price you’re willing to pay, you can purchase it in the moment with the assurance that it was already on your list.

 4. Buy a few wrapping supplies.